Midwestern-Interactive/tech-challenge/README.md

 ## 3. Back-end Challenge
 This will allow the client front-end to request content for all Lorem Ipsum sections as well as submit and store results from the contact form.

-We prefer the use of Docker for local environments to allow for quick spin up, but you may use whatever you're comfortable with.

 - Build a basic, non-authenticated API
 - Setup up a DB of your choosing (MySQL, Postgres etc.)
-- Write migrations and seeders for housing Lorem Ipsum content
+- Write migrations for database table and seeders for housing Lorem Ipsum content
-- Write migrations for storing results of the contact form
+- Write migrations for database table to store results of the contact form
 - Create GET endpoint that returns content from the DB for each of the Lorem Ipsum sections (URL path up to your discretion)
   - Content for title
   - Content for paragraph